-Persian new year is a much awaited time of the year.
-Advent of spring - better weather for most in the Northern Hemisphere and beautiful flowers to smell and admire.
+The Persian New Year is a much-awaited time of the year.
+The advent of spring means better weather for most in the Northern Hemisphere and beautiful flowers to smell and admire.

-While we ate traditional food for lunch as a family, we generally ate out at dinner.
-As years went by every year I learn more about Navroze—our ancient traditions, heritage and culture that we knew very little about.
-My recent interest in researching commonalities between Persian and Parsi food I find that one of the traditional foods Iranians eat over Navroze is a Mahi Polo—rice and fish.
+While we ate traditional food for lunch as a family, we generally ate out for dinner.
+As the years go by, I learn more about Navroze—our ancient traditions, heritage, and culture—that we knew very little about when we were younger.
+Through my recent interest in researching commonalities between Persian and Parsi food, I found that one of the traditional foods Iranians eat over Navroze is Mahi Polo—rice and fish.

-Here I have shared my version of something I prepared for my mother this afternoon.
+Here I have shared my version of this dish, which was the last dish I prepared for my mother one afternoon on a whim.
 I enjoyed it very much.
 I think she did too.

 1/2 tsp salt

 1/4 tsp turmeric